wp-plugins/amazing-ads-manager/readme.txt

 Features Of Amazing Ads Manager:

-* Widget can be used to place ads in the sidebar
+* Place ad using widget
-* In widget you can select to display ads randomly, Newest, Oldest, or specificaly by ID
+* In widget you can select to display ad randomly, Newest, Oldest, or specificaly by ID
-* Put ads in your blog posts with the click of a button to insert short codes
-* Ads can be placed in your templates with a single PHP function
+* Insert ad in single, page, or custom post using shortcode
 * Ad targeting by author, category, tag, page type, and much more
 * Auto-recognition for the most popular ad networks.
+* Add Single Image Ad on widget
+* Add Single Code Ad on widget
+* Auto Insert add to post/page/custom post content.
+* Randomly display add in single page

 == Installation ==